Back to: Design Patterns in C# With Real-Time Examples

 Unit of Work in Repository Pattern with an Example

-- Non-Generic or basic Repository Design pattern.
+- Non-Generic or Basic Repository Design Pattern.

 - Generic Repository Design Pattern.

-- Using both Generic and Non-Generic Repository patterns.
+- Using both Generic and Non-Generic Repository Patterns.

 Unit of Work in C# Repository Pattern

-namespace RepositoryUsingEFinMVC.GenericRepository { public class GenericRepository<T> : IGenericRepository<T> where T : class { public EmployeeDBContext _context = null; public DbSet<T> table = null; public GenericRepository() { this._context = new EmployeeDBContext(); table = _context.Set<T>(); } public GenericRepository(EmployeeDBContext _context) { this._context = _context; table = _context.Set<T>(); } public IEnumerable<T> GetAll() { return table.ToList(); } public T GetById(object id) { return table.Find(id); } public void Insert(T obj) { table.Add(obj); } public void Update(T obj) { table.Attach(obj); _context.Entry(obj).State = EntityState.Modified; } public void Delete(object id) { T existing = table.Find(id); table.Remove(existing); } public void Save() { _context.SaveChanges(); } } }
+using RepositoryUsingEFinMVC.DAL; using System.Collections.Generic; using System.Data.Entity; using System.Linq; namespace RepositoryUsingEFinMVC.GenericRepository { public class GenericRepository<T> : IGenericRepository<T> where T : class { public EmployeeDBContext _context = null; public DbSet<T> table = null; public GenericRepository() { this._context = new EmployeeDBContext(); table = _context.Set<T>(); } public GenericRepository(EmployeeDBContext _context) { this._context = _context; table = _context.Set<T>(); } public IEnumerable<T> GetAll() { return table.ToList(); } public T GetById(object id) { return table.Find(id); } public void Insert(T obj) { table.Add(obj); } public void Update(T obj) { table.Attach(obj); _context.Entry(obj).State = EntityState.Modified; } public void Delete(object id) { T existing = table.Find(id); table.Remove(existing); } public void Save() { _context.SaveChanges(); } } }

-Problem with the above Implementation:
+Problem with the above Implementation Code:

-The issue arises when we add a repository to another entity, say Product.
-In that case, both repositories will generate and maintain their own instance of the DbContext class.
-This may lead to issues in the future, since each DbContext will have its own in-memory list of changes of the records, of the entities, that are being added/updated/modified, in a single transaction/operation.
-In such a case, if the SaveChanges of one of the repositories fails and the other one succeeds, it will result in database inconsistency.
-This is where the concept of UnitOfWork is playing an important role.
+The issue arises when we are working with multiple repositories.
+For example, if we are working with two repositories, let us say Employee and Product Repositories, then in that case, both repositories will generate and maintain their own instance of the DbContext class.
+This may lead to issues in the future since each DbContext object will have its own in-memory list of changes in the records, i.e., maintaining the state of the entities, i.e., Added/Modified/Deleted.
+In such a case, if the SaveChanges method of one of the repositories fails and the SaveChanges method of the other one succeeds, it will result in database inconsistency.
+In our example, while adding data for the Employee and Product entities, both will use their own DbContext instance.
+Without the Unit of work, this situation can be represented in the following diagram.

 Solution To the above Problem: